grantpemberton/comp20-grantpemberton/captainslog/README.md

 I spent about 2 hours on this lab

 I'd like to take another look at this code before the second quiz.
+Also sorry for the lateness, I have had alot on my plate :(